 - Minkebe National Park: Minkebe is not among the more easily accessible parks, but once you make the journey, your efforts will be rewarded.
 This park has among the largest elephant populations in Africa, as per the reports from WWF.
 The park is home to many endangered animal species, and WWF is working hard for their conservation.
 You can spot leopards, cheetahs, and gorillas, as well.

-Travel Risks for International Travellers in Gabon
+Travel Risks for International Travelers in Gabon

-By and large, Gabon is a safe country for international travellers.
+By and large, Gabon is a safe country for international travelers.
 The government is stable, and there is no major unrest or terrorist activity.
 However, you can’t be complacent about safety anywhere while travelling.
 Keep in mind some basic safety tips.